chefbe-dot-net/revision-zero.org/content/dynamic/orm-haters-do-get-it.md

 Almost all ORMs provide such a "`for each ... such that ...`" construct.
 Using it is better because it tends to iterate only objects of interest for the task at hand and, more importantly, it generates far fewer queries to the database (it is left as an exercise to the reader to check this claim).
 In the ruby on rails community, for example, not using such higher-level construct is @{http://www.mikeperham.com/2012/05/05/five-common-rails-mistakes/}{considered a common mistake}.

 The reason why the second algorithm generates fewer queries is that the "`for each ... such that ...`" can usually be translated to SQL by the ORM.
-This is of course smarter than relying on an `if` in the object oriented language, that tend to generate a new query for each non trivial `meets_some_condition` on individuals.
+This is of course smarter than relying on an `if` in the object oriented language, that tends to generate a new query for each non trivial `meets_some_condition` on individuals.

 Unfortunately, even with such "better" ways, you still end up thinking in terms of individuals (`do_some_task` is still sent to each individual of interest).
 This is the "object way of thinking", you cannot escape this without repudiating object oriented programming itself.
 We'll come back to this point a bit later, when analyzing a further improvement of the example above.